 - Builds Relationships – Scientists as far back as Charles Darwin have shown that tickling your baby or child helps build the relations between parent and child.
 It is one of the most basic ways of social interaction.

 - Builds trust – Your kids being able to say stop and you stop tickling them, reinforces the trust between child and parent.
-(So, don’t overdo it)
+(So, don’t overdo it and always stop as soon as they ask.)

 What games do you play with your kids to make them laugh!